 litres removed during dialysis

-kg (dry weight)
+kg (dry/target weight)

 spKt/V